-It is not uncommon that a budding entrepreneur, businessman, or a young gun, “who wants to make it big” lacks financial knowledge, expertise in financial management.
+It is not uncommon that a budding entrepreneur, businessman, or young gun “who wants to make it big” lacks financial knowledge and expertise in financial management.
 This explains why many small businesses often struggle crossing the three-year mark.

-One of the reasons why young entrepreneurs jump in the “game” despite a lack of financial knowledge is because the “product/service” is enough to appeal to the audience.
+One of the reasons why young entrepreneurs jump into the “game” despite a lack of financial knowledge is because the “product/service” is enough to appeal to the audience.

-This is correct but if it is backed up with great financial knowledge – success is sure to follow!
+This is correct, but if it is backed up with great financial knowledge, success will follow!

-So, we have rounded up 7 tips that will help you manage your business finances efficiently.
+So, we have rounded up seven tips that will help you manage your business finances efficiently.

 1. Educating yourself